MGM Holdings reports lower fourth-quarter revenue

-March 26 (Reuters) - MGM Holdings Inc, the parent of Metro-Goldwyn-Mayer Inc, said revenue fell by half in the fourth quarter from a year earlier when the company benefited from the release of “Skyfall,” the 23rd James Bond movie.
+(Reuters) - MGM Holdings Inc, the parent of Metro-Goldwyn-Mayer Inc MGMYR.UL, said revenue fell by half in the fourth quarter from a year earlier when the company benefited from the release of “Skyfall,” the 23rd James Bond movie.

 Revenue slipped to $463.7 million from $902.6 million.